 While the two shown in the pictures above differ very slightly in size, this measures in at 6”L x 1”W x 3.375”H and weighs 6.5 ounces which is about the size and weight of a pair of pliers.

 Patent 563970 was granted on July 14, 1896 to Herman F. Lee and James A. Keyes of New York.
-It’s possible that these were produced prior to the patent being approved but the preponderance of evidence shows these as being produced after the patent date.
+There is no evidence showing these as being produced before the patent date.
 Now, boys and girls, this is where it gets interesting and a bit convoluted…

 Again, make note of the two different photos.
 Can you spot the difference?
 If you look on the pivot joint you’ll note that the inscription is the same for each except that one is shown as being manufactured by Herman F. Lee and one as being manufactured by James A. Keyes.
-While I don’t have any primary source documents (court filings, company records, municipal, state or federal filings) I do have some very trustworthy secondary source documents from which I believe I can piece together something of the story.
+I believe I can piece together something of their story.

-According to a tertiary source found on the internet, James A. Keyes sold his rights to this patent to the New York Carbon & Transfer Paper Co.
-This makes sense since Herman F. Lee was the company president since 1889 and served continuously as either president, general manager, or treasurer until the company was sold in 1906.
-Also, James Keyes was a prolific inventor and had patented many items including what would become the Hotchkiss No. 1 stapler (see patent 572346) a few years earlier.
+According to records, James A. Keyes sold his rights to this patent to the New York Carbon & Transfer Paper Co.
+He was a prolific inventor and had patented many items including what would become the Hotchkiss No. 1 stapler (see patent 572346) a few years earlier.
 That was a patent he had also relinquished rights to.

 A petition in bankruptcy has been filed against the New York Carbon & Transfer Paper Company of 82 John street New York by these creditors: O Falk Co., $165; Sherman & Sons Co., $1,132; Vernon Bros & Co., $75.
 It was alleged that the company is insolvent and on February 7 admitted in writing its inability to pay its debts by resolution of the board of directors.
 The business was started in 1887 by Herman F. Lee and was incorporated on December 9, 1890, with a capital stock of $60,000, which was reduced to $20,000 in September, 1891.
 Mr. Lee was treasurer and general manager, and Carlton Montgomery president.
 The company formerly had a factory in Jersey City, but gave it up some years ago.